Nuclear Engineering Technology (9416)

 Students meeting specific academic standards are eligible to receive, upon graduation, a “Nuclear Uniform Curriculum” certificate issued by the Nuclear Energy Institute (NEI) and Lakeland.
 Before being hired to work within the nuclear industry, students must be able to pass a background check, drug tests, and psychological screening, typically administered by the utility.

 Students must meet specific admission requirements for this program.
-Interested students should contact the director of admissions or the Counseling Office for details about applying for admission to the program.
+Interested students should contact the Counseling and Advising Center for details about applying for admission to the program.

 NOTE: Students planning to transfer to a four-year college are encouraged to take ENGL 1120 English Composition II